 Kazuhiko Takeda, Chairperson of the Audit Committee, has extensive knowledge of finance and accounting through his experience as CFO at major subsidiaries of listed companies.

-The Audit Committee examines the status of the development and operation of the internal control system, the status of the development and operation of the internal control system for financial reporting, the status of risks and countermeasures in implementing the Medium-term Management Strategy, the status of measures for work place safety, the status of the implementation of measures to comply with the Antimonopoly Act, the appropriateness of auditing methods and the results of audits by Accounting Auditors, as well as other matters.
+The Audit Committee examines the status of the operation of the internal control system, the status of risks and countermeasures in implementing the Medium-term Management Strategy, the status of measures for work place safety, the status of initiatives to sustainability issues, including compliance with the Antimonopoly Act, the appropriateness of auditing methods and the results of audits by Accounting Auditors, as well as other matters.

-Full-time Members of the Audit Committee attend important meetings such as the Strategic Management Committee, the Group's Management Committee, Budget Deliberation, Monozukuri and R&D Strategy Meetings and the Meeting for Sharing Governance Information, and make comments or suggestions on matters of concern.
+Full-time Members of the Audit Committee attend important meetings such as the Strategic Management Committee, the Group's Management Committee, Budget Deliberation, Monozukuri and R&D Strategy Meetings and the Sustainability Deliberative Council, as well as conduct on-site audits of locations both inside and outside Japan, including affiliates, and make comments or suggestions on matters of concern.
 Regular meetings are also held with the Chief Executive Officer, as well as individual discussions with Executive Officers, to exchange opinions.
-In addition, they receive reports from each division of the Strategic Headquarters and professional CoE division on a regular or timely basis and make suggestions or recommendations.
+In addition, they receive reports from each division of the Corporate on a regular or timely basis and make suggestions or recommendations.
 Details thereof are shared with the Audit Committee in a timely manner.

 (Status of internal audits)

-As of June 23, 2023, the Audit Dept. of the Strategic Headquarters and the Audit Dept. of in-house companies, which are departments in charge of internal audits, consist of 32 persons, including each General Manager of each Audit Dept. Each Audit Dept. is responsible for conducting internal audit work on the instructions of the responsible Executive Officers in cooperation with the Audit Committee to investigate the effectiveness and efficiency of company operations across the Group, the credibility of financial reports, the state of asset preservation and use, the risk management status, and the state of compliance with laws and regulations, and internal rules and standards, based on the internal audit plans approved by the responsible Executive Officers and the Audit Committee.
+As of June 26, 2024, the Internal Audit Div. of the Corporate and the Internal Audit Dept. of in-house companies, which are departments in charge of internal audits, consist of 29 persons, including each General Manager of each Audit Dept. is responsible for conducting internal audit work on the instructions of the responsible Executive Officers in cooperation with the Audit Committee to investigate the effectiveness and efficiency of company operations across the Group, the credibility of financial reports, the state of asset preservation and use, the risk management status, and the state of compliance with laws and regulations, and internal rules and standards, based on the internal audit plans approved by the responsible Executive Officers and the Audit Committee.
 They also share information with and work closely with the Accounting Auditor to conduct audits.
-The Audit Dept. of the Strategic Headquarters regularly reports the results of Group-wide audits to the responsible Executive Officer and the Audit Committee, and the responsible Executive Officer regularly reports the results of Group-wide audits to the Board of Directors.
+The Internal Audit Div. of the Corporate regularly reports the results of Group-wide audits to the responsible Executive Officer and the Audit Committee, and the responsible Executive Officer regularly reports the results of Group-wide audits to the Board of Directors.

-The Status of accounting audits for FY2023 is as follows:
+The Status of accounting audit for FY2024 is as follows: